 Also in the Nomadland cast: Best Actor Oscar nominee David Strathairn (Good Night and Good Luck., 2005) and several early-21st-century, real-life American “nomads.”

-Also screened at the Toronto Film Festival, Chloé Zhao’s 2020 Venice Film Festival Awards favorite is her third feature film and her first starring name performers.
+Also screened at the Toronto Film Festival, Chloé Zhao’s Venice winner is her third feature film and her first starring name performers.
 It’s scheduled for U.S. release via Searchlight Pictures on Dec.
 4.

 Zhao’s previous efforts – both U.S. productions – were Best First Feature Spirit Award nominee Songs My Brothers Taught Me (2015) and Gotham Award winner The Rider (2017).